International-Data-Spaces-Association/InformationModel/model/communication/README.md

 ## Payload Data Exchange
 This category covers exchange of business data between two IDS participants.
 Each of them may have their own services deployed, following specific (sometimes proprietary) protocols.
-Even though we encourage the usage of widely adopted de-facto standards such as HTTP/REST and MQTT these sometimes don't get the job done or service reimplementation is too costly.
+While for many applications widely adopted de-facto standards such as HTTP/REST and MQTT suffice, these are sometimes too limited or service reimplementation is too costly.
 Hence, the information model does not impose any restrictions on how communication in this category should be done.
 However, participants should strive for *describing* the protocols they used as exactly as possible using classes of the information model.
 The starting point to do so is the ProtocolBinding class that spans a taxonomy of popular protocol implementations (currently formalized for